Heart (novel): Adaptations

+Film

+In 1911, Umberto Paradisi directed the film Il tamburino sardo, adapted from the monthly story "The Sardinian Drummer-Boy".
+Between 1915 and 1916, all nine monthly stories were adapted into the serial film Cuore, directed by Vittorio Rossi Pianelli, Leopoldo Carlucci, and again by Umberto Paradisi.

 In 1948, it was made into a film, directed by Vittorio De Sica and Duilio Coletti.

+The fourth episode of Alessandro Blasetti’s 1952 film In Olden Days is based on the story "The Sardinian Drummer-Boy".

+Romano Scavolini’s 1973 film Cuore adapts four of the nine monthly stories, setting them in different historical periods ("The Little Vidette of Lombardy", "The Sardinian Drummer-Boy", "Daddy's Nurse", "Blood of Romagna").

+Adaptations of From the Apennines to the Andes

+One of the stories, "From the Apennines to the Andes", became particularly popular and went on to become the most frequently adapted of all, both for film and television.

+In 1943, it was adapted in the film Dagli Appennini alle Ande directed by Flavio Calzavara.

+In 1959, a film of the same title based on the same story was directed by Folco Quilici.

-One of the stories, "From the Apennines to the Andes", became the basis of the 1976 anime series 3000 Leagues in Search of Mother.
+In 1976, the story became the basis of the anime series 3000 Leagues in Search of Mother, produced by Nippon Animation.
 The series consisted of 52 episodes and was broadcast in the World Masterpiece Theatre.
 The whole series was viewable in many different languages, and became popular all over the world.
-In conclusion to the series, a film was released in 1980 that was later remade, also as a feature film, released in 1999.
+In conclusion to the series, a compilation film was released in 1980, and a remake in 1999.

+In 1989, the story was adapted into an episode of the anime series Funky Fables.

+In 1990, it was made into the German–Italian miniseries Marco – Über Meere und Berge.

+Between 2011 and 2012, the story was adapted again in the Spanish miniseries Marco, directed by Félix Viscarret.

+Television

+The anime series Manga Fairy Tales of the World adapted the work three times: in 1976 with the episode "The Shipwreck", based on the monthly story of the same name; in 1979 with the four-episode arc "Cuore: School of Love", based on the general plot of the novel; and in the same year with the episode "Ciccillo’s Wish", adapted from the story "Daddy’s Nurse".

 Cuore itself was later adapted in its entirety by Nippon Animation, as the 26-episode series Ai no Gakko Cuore Monogatari in 1981.
-This series was also broadcast on Italian TV as Cuore.
+This series was also broadcast on Italian TV.
 School of Love: Story of Heart was popular in Iran for the generation born after the Iranian Revolution.
 The series name, which was broadcast in Iran several times, was changed to Students of Walt school.

-In 1984, a television miniseries based on the novel was produced by RAI and directed by Luigi Comencini.